Fleet Management

 No Data in Grafana

-- Check collectors are running:
+make enable-remoteon the SIB server to setSTORAGE_BIND=0.0.0.0. - Check collectors are running:

 # VM stack (default) ssh user@remote "docker ps | grep -E 'sib-(vector|vmagent|node-exporter)'" # Grafana stack ssh user@remote "docker ps | grep alloy" - Check collector logs for errors: